sannlynnhtun-coding/sannlynnhtun-coding/README.md

 > I am a Senior Software Engineer based in Yangon, Myanmar, with experience leading a team on multiple projects at ACE Data Systems.

-## Nightly Tea Time - Weekly Saturday & Sunday
+## Nightly Tea Time - Weekly Friday & Saturday

 **For the Myanmar Software Engineer Community**